-This Service aims to identify asymptomatic residents through community testing, which will require those that are spreading the virus unknowingly, to isolate.
+This Service aims to identify asymptomatic residents thorough a targeted approach to community testing, which will require those that are spreading the virus unknowingly, to isolate.

-This service also aims to increase awareness of key COVID-19 related messages that keep individuals and communities safe e.g. 'hands, face, space and fresh air' and to mitigate impact of COVID-19 by making lifestyles changes e.g. stopping smoking for higher risk residents who are identified opportunistically by Community Pharmacy.
+This service also aims to increase awareness of key COVID-19 related messages that keep individuals and communities safe e.g., 'hands, face and space' and to mitigate impact of COVID-19 by making lifestyles changes e.g., stopping smoking for higher risk residents who are identified opportunistically by Community Pharmacy.